fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 [Themes]({% site.baseurl %}/themes/introduction-to-themes '@@open-newtab') shipped with FusionCharts Suite XT allow you to apply centralized themes to any number of charts.

-In a theme file, we can centralize the following aspects of all of your charts, gauges and maps:
+In a theme file, we can centralize the following aspects of all of your charts, gauges, and maps:

 * Visual appearance (data plot color, font color, font size, etc.)
 * Behavior (hover effects for data plots)
-* Intelligence (applying different colors to the positive and negative data plots in all charts that use the theme).
+* Intelligence (applying different colors to the positive and negative data plots in all charts that use the theme)

-To include themes follow the steps below:
+To include themes, follow the steps given below:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>